drBenway/pixi-vn-wiki/Characters.md

 ## Extend CharacterBaseModel

-I recommend creating a subclass of `CharacterBaseModel` to add new properties or methods to the character.
+It recommend creating a subclass of `CharacterBaseModel` to add new properties or methods to the character.

 For example, you can create a subclass `CharacterModel` that extends `CharacterBaseModel` and add a new property `mood`.